Survey of Anthropology (SS)(D) (5)

-Explore the whole of the human social and cultural world by means of investigating other peoples' beliefs and behaviors.
+Explore the whole of the human social and cultural world by means of investigating other people's beliefs and behaviors.
 Through a cross-cultural perspective we attempt to understand others in order to better learn about ourselves.

 Investigate cultural systems of beliefs, behaviors and technology practiced by native North American peoples.
-Learn about subsistence patterns, exchange and trading relationships, marriage and the family, political organization, the life cycle, and religion, belief and knowledge.
+Learn about subsistence patterns, exchange and trading relationships, marriage and the family, political organization, the life cycle, religion, belief and knowledge.

-BIOANTHROPOLOGY W/LAB (S) (5)
+Bioanthropology W/LAB (S) (5)

 Exploration of human biology, evolution, paleontology, taxonomy, primatology, genetics and human variation.
 ANTH& 100 or ANTH& 206 highly recommended.
-Concurrent enrollment in ANTH& 215L (lab) is required.

 Examine ethnicity, ethnic identity, and cultural characteristics of ethnic and social groups in North America and around the world.
 Understand the relationship between social organization and forms of social, economic, and political domination and subordination.